 However, do realize that in no way you are forced to have all dependencies installed.
 None of the core developers has all of them installed.
-GStreamer has only a few obligate dependencies : GLib 2.0, liborc, and very common stuff like glibc, a C compiler, and so on.
-All of the other dependencies are optional.
+GStreamer has only a few mandatory dependencies : GLib 2.0, liborc, and very common stuff like glibc, a C compiler, and so on.
+All other dependencies are optional.

-So, in closing, let's rephrase the question to “Why are you giving me so many choices and such a rich environment ?”
+In closing, let's rephrase the question to “Why are you giving me so many choices and such a rich environment?”